alexbrombal/selenium-sauce/README.md

 ## Usage

 As mentioned in the quick start, you need to install this package with npm.
-This is not a binary utility, but rather a programmatic interface that you use in your unit test or other Node.js files.
+This is not a command-line utility, but rather a programmatic interface that you use in your unit test or other Node.js files.

 ```bash
 $ npm install selenium-sauce